-Needless to say people in this section of the village who have suffered fire losses due to low water pressure are very much in favor of the village purchasing motor driven fire pumping apparatus.
+Needless to say, people in this section of the village who have suffered fire losses due to low water pressure are very much in favor of the village purchasing motor-driven fire pumping apparatus.

 The proposition is to purchase two 600 G.P.M. motor pumping fire engines and retire from service the two Ford trucks that are too small for the requirements of today.
-Neither of these trucks has chemical equipment and is capable of carrying only three hundred feet of fire hose.
+Neither of these trucks has chemical equipment and is capable of carrying only three hundred feet of a fire hose.

 As this village has suffered a fire loss of approximately $230,000 in the past twelve years due to low water pressure and the possibility of low pressure in the future is not impossible, no argument in favor of the purchase of motor pumping fire engines can be too strong or convincing.

 On July 19, 1926, the petition of twenty-five taxpayers petitioning the board of trustees to hold a special election for the submission of a proposition to spend the sum not to exceed $10,000 for the purchase of fire apparatus was read.
 The board ordered a special election on the proposition on August 24th and set the date for the election on September 7, 1926.